laganmehra875/PowerBI-Project---Zomato/README.md

 Customer ratings are influenced by factors such as price range, cuisine variety, and service availability.

 A limited number of restaurant chains dominate customer ratings and order volume.

+## 💡 Recommendations

+Restaurants should expand online delivery services to increase reach and revenue.

+Focus on high-rated cuisines to attract more customers and improve satisfaction.

+Competitive pricing in the mid-range segment can maximize customer traffic.

+New restaurants should target high-demand locations with fewer competitors.

+Enhancing service quality and consistency can significantly improve customer ratings.

+Zomato can promote top-rated local restaurants to improve platform engagement.